Frequently Asked Questions

 Lost and Found

 Located in the Counseling office.
 Please talk to the student aide on duty or visit the Counseling office.

 Make an Appointment with a Counselor

 Visit the Counseling office and ask to set up an appointment with your counselor for class advising.
 Students may also request an appointment with a mental health support counselor in the Counseling office.

 Reporting a Theft or Safety Issue

 Students are encouraged to report incidents of theft, harassment, and other offenses as soon as possible.
 All incidents should be reported to an administrator or behavior specialist.
 Students can be assured that reporting an incident is confidential and safe.
 In the case of theft, students may be asked to fill out an incident report.
 Students are also encouraged to refrain from leaving valuable items in places where they may be stolen.

 Lockers are assigned at registration.
 Students have full responsibility for making certain their locker is locked.
-If you have forgotten you locker combination or if the locker won’t open, please see Debbie Begin in the Attendance office.
+If you have forgotten your locker combination or if the locker won’t open, please see Amy Mayfield or Courtney Ponder in the Attendance Office.
 Lockers and other district storage areas provided for student use remain under the jurisdiction of the district.
 The district reserves the right to inspect all lockers, including PE lockers.
 Valuables and unsealed food should never be stored in student lockers.